tickberry/alx-system_engineering-devops/0x02-shell_redirections/README.md

-23 task 23 a script that finds all empty files and directories in the current directory 24 TASK 24 a script that lists all files with a gif extensions in the current directory and all sub directories 25 task 25 a Script that  decodes acrsotic  that uses the first letter of each line
+23 task 23 a script that finds all empty files and directories in the current directory 24 TASK 24 a script that lists all files with a gif extensions in the current directory and all sub directories 25 task 25 a Script that  decodes acrsotic  that uses the first letter of each line 26 task a script that parses web servers logs in TSV format as input and displays the 11 host or ip address most requests